CodeMyAss/pre-info/README.md

 pre-info
 ========

+###2014-06-23:

+Please download our predb dumps on our [forum](http://forums.nzedb.com/index.php?topic=1614.0), they are regularly updated and contain millions of PRE titles.
+You can import them using a script included with nZEDb.

+Thanks!

+Original readme follows:
+---
 Files containing pre info for nZEDb.

-datafiles is for the backfill_predb script.
-Be ssure that mysql has read/write access to the web root.
-Be sure that your mysql user has the priviliges need to import.

 manual import you can unzip and mysql -p nzedb < predb1.sql